groovy-tutorial/groovy-tutorial/manuscript/08/08_07_Constructors.md

 # Constructors {#chconstructors}

-T> Can we build it?
+I> Can we build it?

 A constructor is a special type of method that is called when instantiating a new instance of a class.
 We create a new instance every time we use the `new` keyword: